jballas/441_work/HW-4/readme.md

 Next I want to make the stories appear in only 1 central div, instead of being divided into 2 seperate columns....

+### Layout update
+Previously, I had two columns, so one story appeared on the left and one on the right.
+Now, I've combined the stories and I want to have them only show up in one main story box.
+Time to fix some HTML, then update my script.js.